 I relaunch the original PeakFeed tool on Product Hunt and am sincerely stunned to see it finish the day at #2.
 In an instant, my design and product skills go from a hobby to something I realize I should take a little more seriously.

 #5 of the Day on Product Hunt

-Three months after my first Product Hunt success, I launch my latest tool, SendView.
-Despite being very niche and hitting the site late in the day, it ends up as #5.
-Along with a huge boost in confidence, I smile non-stop for about 49 hours.
+Three months after my first Product Hunt success, I relaunch a tool showing promise, SendView.
+Despite being niche and hitting the site late in the day, it ends up as #5.
+Another boost in confidence and another 48 hours of non-stop smiling.

 I'd always wanted to build a teardrop trailer.
 So, I did.
 I was fun to work in something other than pixels and the kiddos helped quite a bit, especially in the naming department (as you can see from the title above).